 - Retain competent staff who are trusted

-- Oversee the operation of the facility to their best of their ability
+- Oversee the operation of the facility to the best of their ability

 - Enforce rules and policies that protect the residents of the home

 In other words, it is up to the facility to ensure all of the elderly residents are out of harm’s way and are provided with necessary treatment as soon as an accident happens.
 Failing to exercise this reasonable care could result in an avoidable injury or death.
 This is known as negligence.
-If that happens, you should consider speaking to a nursing home lawyer Atlanta, GA citizens trust.
+If that happens, you should consider speaking to a nursing home abuse attorney in Atlanta citizens trust.

 Recognizing Nursing Home Abuse